 Who is the Mystery Coconut?

-Mystery Coconut is a multimillion dollar international corporation wannabe, that for now employs (as in giving work, not as in paying for their subsistence) a guy and his wife (to the right), a whimsy dog (below) and the many supporters, family, and friends that now suffer never-ending questions about each minor beta release.
-For now we (as in majestic plural) only have payed them with beer, but at least Washington beer is excellent.
+Mystery Coconut is a multimillion dollar international corporation wannabe, that for now employs (as in giving work, not as in paying for their subsistence) a guy and his wife (to the right), a whimsy dog (below, no longer with us, but always in our mind), and their many supporters, family, and friends, that they enroll as beta testers and, more importantly, sounding board.
+For now we pay them all with cheer and beer, but at least Washington beer is excellent.

 The guy’s name is Miguel Ángel Friginal, and the company’s improvised headquarters are located at his home in Tacoma, Washington.
-He worked for years as a graphic designer, then as a web developer, but one day he decided to take the plunge and work exclusively on making games.
+He worked for years as a graphic designer, then as a web developer, but one day he decided to brings those skills to making (and contracting for) indie video-games and tabletop games.

 What can you expect from Mystery Coconut?

-- Polished applications.
-Miguel obsesses about all the little details that make up a good application.
-Yes, he is one of those Mac programmer guys.
+- Attention to detail.
+Miguel obsesses about all the little details that make up good applications.
+Yes, he is one of those Mac designer/programmer guys.

 - Games.
 He has been breathing the stuff games are made of for so many years, the world is starting to look like either Blades in the Dark or a demented version of Pachinko, depending on the day.
 It’s all his brother’s fault, really.